Illinois man pleads guilty in celebrity nude-photo hacking scandal

 Assistant U.S. Attorney Joseph Fitzpatrick for the Northern District of Illinois said by e-mail that his office agreed to seek a nine-month prison sentence for Majerczyk, who lives near Chicago.
 He declined to comment further.

-Prosecutors said Majerczyk used a phishing scheme to illegally access more than 300 Apple iCloud and Alphabet Inc's Google Gmail accounts to obtain photographs and other private information from more than 300 victims including high-profile female celebrities from November 2013 to August 2014.
+Prosecutors said Majerczyk used a phishing scheme to illegally access more than 300 Apple (AAPL.O) iCloud and Alphabet Inc's Google (GOOGL.O) Gmail accounts to obtain photographs and other private information from more than 300 victims including high-profile female celebrities from November 2013 to August 2014.

 In March, a Pennsylvania man agreed to plead guilty to a felony computer hacking charge linked to the scandal.